swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/introduction.md

 [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL 2) for optimal results.

-For this part, you also need to have [Docker Desktop](https://www.docker.com/) installed.
+For this part, you also need to have
+[:simple-docker: Docker](https://www.docker.com/) installed.
 Docker will be utilized for setting up and managing the container registry.

 ## Requirements